Industry standard data model

+Standards are often defined by standards bodies or technology companies.

+Most models use the relational model of database management, but some use the hierarchical model, especially those used in manufacturing or those mandated by governments, such as models specified by DIN codes in Germany.

+Applications

-The more effective standard models have developed in the banking, insurance, pharmaceutical and automotive industries, to reflect the stringent standards applied to customer information gathering, customer privacy, consumer safety, or just in time manufacturing.
+Effective standard models have developed in the banking, insurance, pharmaceutical and automotive industries.
+These models reflect stringent standards required in these industries for customer information gathering, customer privacy, consumer safety, or just in time manufacturing.

-Typically these use the popular relational model of database management, but some use the hierarchical model, especially those used in manufacturing or mandated by governments, e.g., the DIN codes specified by Germany.
-While the format of the standard may have implementation trade-offs, the underlying goal of these standards is to make sharing of data easier.

-The most complex data models known are in military use, and consortia such as NATO tend to require strict standards of their members' equipment and supply databases.
-However, they typically do not share these with non-NATO competitors, and so calling these 'standard' in the same sense as commercial software is probably not very appropriate.
+The most complex data models known are in military use.
+Consortia such as NATO tend to require strict standards for their members' equipment and supply databases.
+While standards for commercial software are usually open to view and implement, military data standards are often private and internal.